Lafayette, Colorado: History

 Mary Miller continued to be a leader in the community, especially in January 1900, when the town's business district burned.
 She founded the Farmers’ & Miners’ State Bank with S.T.
 Hooper, C.C.
 Brown and G.C.
 Beaman in June 1892, which closed in August 1894.
 Mary Miller then formed the Lafayette Bank in 1900.
 She was elected president of the bank, and according to a Denver Post article reprinted in the Lafayette News and dated December 13, 1902, was "the only woman in the United States known to be president of a bank."
 The bank closed in 1914 because of roughly $90,000 in bad loans to the striking United Mine Workers.
 Mary Miller remained devoted to the temperance movement and eventually ran on the 1913 Prohibition Party ticket for the U.S. Senate seat won by Gov. John F. Shafroth.
 She also ran for the state treasurer seat on the Prohibition Party ticket.
 Miller died in 1921 at her daughter-in-law's home at 501 E. Cleveland Street.

 Lafayette continued to thrive as a coal-mining town.
 Northern Coal Field miners, members of United Mine Workers, walked off the job in the aforementioned strike starting in April 1910.
 The United Mine Workers expanded the strike to all of Colorado in 1913.
 The Long Strike is nationally noted for the Ludlow Massacre of miners' families by the National Guard in the Southern Coal Field near Trinidad, Colorado.

 Until about 1915, residents of the city were largely caucasian Midwestern transplants and Western European coal miners who'd immigrated from England, Wales and Ireland.
 The 1900 and 1910 census show no families with Latino surnames residing in Lafayette.
 Coinciding with the start of the Long Strike of 1910–1914, the coal operators began recruiting strikebreaker workers who were immigrants from Eastern Europe and Mexico.
 United Mine Workers Lafayette Local 1388 meeting minutes show scant traces of Latino membership from 1903 until September 1913.
 Initially banned from membership, union locals realized during the Long Strike of 1910–1914 the necessity of forming labor alliances with native-born and immigrant Latinos.
 Entering their $10 annual Lafayette Local 1388 dues at the September 25, 1913, meeting were initiates Frank Gonzales, S. Gonzales, F.H.
 Gallegos, A. Dominguez, Guy Dominguez, Jesus Guzman, Gabriel Vigil, Teofila Tafoya, D. Romero, Ben Martinez, Juan Guerrero and Francisco Guerrero.
 After the strike, Rocky Mountain Fuel Company encouraged their employees in the Southern Coal Field, largely immigrants from Mexico and second- and third-generation residents of New Mexico and Colorado, to relocate to the Lafayette area.
 Those Latino families located in Serene initially then moved to Lafayette after the Columbine Mine closed.
-In the 1920s and 1930s sugar factories in surrounding counties also recruited Latino workers to harvest sugar beats.
+In the 1920s and 1930s sugar factories in surrounding counties also recruited Latino workers to harvest sugar beets.
 The 1920 census showed 1,800 Lafayette residents, with 25 individuals having Latino surnames.